r-spatial/RQGIS/README.md

 if (!"lazyeval" %in% installed.packages()[, "Package"]) {
 devtools::install_github("hadley/lazyeval")
 }
-devtools::install_github("jannes-m/RQGIS")
+devtools::install_github("jannes-m/RQGIS", build_vignettes = TRUE)
 ```

-**Please note that RQGIS is still a beta version and under active development.** Therefore, it is likely that major changes will occur in the near future.
-If you detect any bugs, let us know or, even better, commit a pull request.

 In order to run RQGIS properly, you need to download various third-party software packages.
-To fascilitate the download and installation procedures, we provide you with a platform-dependent installation guide in the following subsections.
+To fascilitate the download and installation procedures for each platform (Windows, Linux, Mac OSX), we wrote a vignette.
+To access it, use `vignette("install_guide", package = "RQGIS")`.

 RQGIS usage
 ===========